 iii) selecting the ‘View Tax Credit Statement’ option from your bank’s Netbanking interface

 If you worked for a very short time at the previous company, it is likely that less tax was deducted if your taxable income was in a lower tax slab, or even exempt altogether if less than Rs.
 2.5 lakh.
-Minimum exemption limit considered by both employers, HRA exemption, reimbursement of medical expenses, LTA and other tax deductions can often get overlooked or duplicated, leading to incorrect calculations.
+Minimum exemption limit, HRA exemption, LTA and other tax deductions can often get considered by both employers and either overlooked or duplicated, leading to incorrect calculations.

 Mentioning these details in Form 12B gives your current employer a better idea of your overall taxable income and investments done/planned, making it easier to calculate your tax liability accurately for the remaining part of the year, and then issue a consolidated Form 16.

 Some other factors you should keep in mind: